KOKO1904/cka_study_exercises/workloads_scheduling/workloads_scheduling.md

 </details>

-## The company DataStream Inc. wants to deploy a static pod on a node called node01.
+## Your team wants to deploy a static pod on a node called node01.

 Requirements: